 So make sure your generator exports vector images of QR Codes.
 And not only of black-and-white QR Codes but designer ones as well.

 7. Add error correction to QR Codes

-(Tip for Scanova Users: Scanova uses complex image processing and machine learning algorithms to generate scannable QR Codes only)
+(Tip for Scanova Users: Scanova uses complex image processing and algorithms to generate scannable QR Codes only)

 8. Keep QR Codes and landing pages ad-free

 Many QR Code Generators will allow you to create QR Codes for free.

 What they will not tell you is that they will add mobile ads to your landing pages.
 This affects user experience of your audience and can significantly decrease conversion rate.

 Choose a QR Code Generator that keeps landing pages completely ad-free.
 Note that sometimes free QR Code readers also include advertisements.
 If this happens, this is out of the control of the QR Code generation tool.